 Living wills and durable powers of attorney for health care are not typically available in emergency situations and thus may be ineffective.
-Almost all states have specialized DNR protocols or a POLST program for patients who are living at home or in any nonhospital setting.
+Additionally, first responders are almost always required to initiate life support unless a valid DNR order or POLST form is in place and presented to them.
+All states have specialized DNR protocols or a POLST program for patients who are living at home or in any nonhospital setting.
 DNR protocols typically require the signing of an out-of-hospital DNR order by both the physician and patient (or the patient’s surrogate) and the use of a special identifier (eg, a bracelet or brightly colored form) that is worn by or kept near the patient.
 If emergency medical personnel are called in case of emergency and see an intact identifier, they will provide comfort care only and not attempt resuscitation.
-These protocols are important to know because, normally, emergency medical technicians are not expected to read or rely on a living will or durable power of attorney for health care.

 Most states have adopted, or are in the process of adopting, some version of a program commonly called Physician Orders for Life-Sustaining Treatment (POLST).
-Other names for the program have included Medical Orders for Life-Sustaining Treatment (MOLST), Physician Orders for Scope of Treatment (POST), Medical Orders for Scope of Treatment (MOST), and Transportable Physician Orders for Patient Preferences (TPOPP).
+Other names for the program have included Medical Orders for Life-Sustaining Treatment (MOLST), Physician Orders for Scope of Treatment (POST), Medical Orders for Scope of Treatment (MOST), Clinical Orders for Life-Sustaining Treatment (COLST), and Transportable Physician Orders for Patient Preferences (TPOPP).
 The programs follow a common paradigm but have somewhat different forms and policies.
-The most common criterion for qualifying as advanced illness in these programs is if the clinician would not be surprised if the patient were to die within the next year.
+The most common criterion for qualifying as advanced illness in these programs is if the clinician would not be surprised if the patient were to die within the next year or two.

 POLST and similar programs do not exist in every state or community, but their development is spreading rapidly.
-A national POLST task force provides a clearinghouse at www.polst.org.
+A national POLST organization provides a clearinghouse at www.polst.org.